bgp59/linux-stats-victoriametrics-importer/docs/internal_metrics.md

 ### lsvmi_compressor_read_delta

-The number of reads from the queue since last scan.
+The number of reads from the queue since the last scan.

 ### lsvmi_compressor_read_byte_delta

-The number of read bytes from the queue since last scan.
+The number of read bytes from the queue since the last scan.

 ### lsvmi_compressor_send_delta

-The number of sends since last scan.
+The number of sends since the last scan.

 ### lsvmi_compressor_send_byte_delta

-The number of sent bytes since last scan.
+The number of sent bytes since the last scan.

 ### lsvmi_compressor_send_error_delta

-The number of send errors since last scan.
+The number of send errors since the last scan.

 ### lsvmi_compressor_tout_flush_delta

-The number of timeout (timed based, that is) flushes since last scan.
+The number of timeout (timed based, that is) flushes since the last scan.

 ### lsvmi_compressor_write_error_delta

-The number of write (to compressor stream) errors since last scan.
+The number of write (to compressor stream) errors since the last scan.

 ### lsvmi_compressor_compression_factor